 (2)When the Court of Appeal receives an order dismissing review, the decision of that court is final and its clerk must promptly issue a remittitur or take other appropriate action.

-(3)After an order dismissing review, the Court of Appeal opinion remains unpublished unless the Supreme Court orders otherwise.
+(3)An order dismissing review does not affect the publication status of the Court of Appeal opinion unless the Supreme Court orders otherwise.

 (c) Remand for decision on remaining issues

 If it decides fewer than all the issues presented by the case, the Supreme Court may remand the cause to a Court of Appeal for decision on any remaining issues.